catalystneuro/neuroconv/docs/user_guide/user_guide.rst

 NWB files often combine data from multiple sources- neurophysiology raw and processed data, behavior video and extracted position, stimuli, etc. A full conversion can require handling all of these different data types at the same time.
-The ``NWBConverter`` class allows you to combine multiple ``DataInterface`` objects into a single conversion, and provides methods to aggregate and synchronize data across multiple sources.
+The :py:class:`.NWBConverter` class allows you to combine multiple ``DataInterface`` objects into a single conversion, and provides methods to aggregate and synchronize data across multiple sources.